 Programs are offered for 4 months at a time throughout the year.
 These programs will vary depending on interest, need, and availability.
 Examples include Fitness, Art and Music Classes, Drama Therapy, Coffee Social Group, etc.

 These varying activities will be offered three times throughout the year:

 2. Summer Session – May to August

 3. Fall Session – September to December

 To apply to participate as a client for our LEAD Adult Day Programs and Seasonal Activities, please email firstname.lastname@example.org.

 To volunteer for LEAD Adult Day Programs and Seasonal Activities, please fill out our volunteer interest form.

-Thank you to our generous donors CVS Health Foundation, Isla Carroll Turner Friendship Trust, Memorial Drive Presbyterian Church, and United Way of Greater Houston.
+Thank you to our generous donors CVS Health Foundation, Isla Carroll Turner Friendship Trust, Memorial Drive Presbyterian Church, Once Upon a Time Foundation, and United Way of Greater Houston.